asujaykk/MultiObjectTracker/README.md

 ## 3. How to use the tracker with object detection and recognition model:
-The tracker can be used with any object detector,
+This object tracker is designed to work with 'yolov7 object detector', but it can be used with any object detector by formating the output of object detector to make it compatable with 'tracker.track()' method.The expected parameter format of 'tracker.track()' method explained in following section.
+So if you are using any other object detection model then please convert the detection output to the supported format before passing to 'tracker.track()' method.

-As a first step download'MultiObjectTracker' package to your working directory with below command
+As a first step download 'MultiObjectTracker' package to your working directory with below command,
 ```
 git clone git@github.com:asujaykk/MultiObjectTracker.git
 ```